 Erica joined Pride of Baltimore in May 2015 to help the organization move forward on its new path to long-term sustainability.
 She has more than twenty years experience working with small non-profit organizations in a variety of roles.
-For the past 8 years, she has worked in the Baltimore maritime community, with the Downtown Sailing Center, the Great Chesapeake Bay Schooner Race, and Sail Baltimore.
+Before joining Pride, she had worked in the Baltimore maritime community for eight years, with the Downtown Sailing Center, the Great Chesapeake Bay Schooner Race, and Sail Baltimore.
 Erica is a sailor.
-She worked as first mate on a charter sailboat in Baltimore for eight years and taught sailing as a U.S. Sailing Keelboat Instructor.
+She worked as first mate on a charter sailboat in Baltimore for eight years and taught sailing as a U.S. Sailing keelboat instructor.
 Originally from Ohio, she is an Ohio State University graduate.

 Paula started her career in the accounting field in Pennsylvania after completing college, eventually moving to the Baltimore area.
 After spending another 30 years in corporate accounting and the account software industry, she decided to retire.
-Since retiring, Paula works part-time as the Accountant for the Pride of Baltimore, opened a full-service travel agency franchise called Cruise Planners, continues to service several of her long time software clients, and is serving her second term as Treasurer of the Board for the Baltimore Chapter of National Association for Catering and Events (NACE).
+Since retiring, Paula has worked part-time as the accountant for Pride, opened a full-service travel agency franchise called Cruise Planners, continues to service several of her long time software clients, and is serving her second term as Treasurer of the Board for the Baltimore Chapter of National Association for Catering and Events (NACE).
 Paula began working with Pride in November 2005.